-In February 2019, the HSE strengthened its enforcement expectation for all welding fume protection methods, including mild steel welding because general ventilation does not achieve the necessary control.
+The 3 Best Respiratory Products for welding are being suggested because in February 2019, the HSE strengthened its enforcement expectation for all welding fume protection methods, including mild steel welding because general ventilation does not achieve the necessary control.
 There is new scientific evidence from the International Agency for Research on Cancer that exposure to mild steel welding fume can cause lung cancer and possibly kidney cancer in humans.
 The Workplace Health Expert Committee has endorsed the reclassification of mild steel welding fume as a human carcinogen.
 More information can be seen at http://www.hse.gov.uk/safetybulletins/mild-steel-welding-fume.html.

 The new fume control regulation was created to protect the welder and anyone else in the area that inhales welding fumes.
 The first requirement is to make sure exposure to any welding fume released is adequately controlled using engineering controls, typically LEV (Local Exhaust Ventilation).
 Where engineering controls alone cannot control exposure, then adequate and suitable RPE should be provided to control risk from any residual fume.

 Putting the LEV Regulatory Compliance to the side for the moment, let’s look at how to protect the welder and the people in the welding area.

 - The Elipse P3 Protective Respiratory Mask SPR501

 Don’t want to throw away your trusty Welding Helmet?
 Consider the Elipse P3 Respirator.
 The Elipse P3 Respirator SPR501 is a high-quality half mask, perfect for both DIY & Commercial use.
 It can be used for a range of work, such as stonemasonry, metalworking & welding.
 It carries the highest classification for a particulate filter and achieves 99.98% at 0.3-micron efficiency.